HaukeBartsch/outliers/README.md

 How far away (different) is a point from a given set of points?
 If it is far away it could be an interesting point to look at.

+The provided Octave/Matlab script [mahalanobis.m](https://github.com/HaukeBartsch/outliers/blob/main/mahalanobis.m) demonstrates the process of computing the Mahalanobis distance in 2d.

 Assumption here is that we are talking about multi-variate normal distributions.

-> [!NOTE]
-> The example creates a point cloud that is already centered.
-Don't forget to check in a real dataset that cov centers the data.

 ### Regularization

-To be practically useful we need to cope with singular values that are close to 0.
+To be practically useful we need a way to cope with singular values that are close to 0.
+Inverting such values can otherwise introduce a large dependency of the results on noise (division by small values).

 Approach 1: Based on the product of the machine precision and the largest singular value set every singular value to 0 that is below that product.
 This is kind of crude as quite suddenly singular values appear as 0 in the sequence of largest to smallest singular value.
+Noise on the other hand can be assumed to affect all singular values.
+Above our threshold we accept the noise and below the threshold we ignore all remaining information.

 Approach 2: Better to use a Tikhonov regularization.
 To compute the inverse of S we use diagonal elements in S that are $\frac{\sigma_i}{\sigma_i^2 + \alpha^2}$ where $\sigma$ are the singular values.
 Given some $\alpha$ (0.001?) this will slowly penalize values that are small.